ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

    == Begin SRU Template ==
    [Impact]
-   This release sports mostly bug-fixes and we would like to make sure all of our supported customers have access to these improvements.
+   This release sports mostly bug-fixes and we would like to make sure all of our users have access to these improvements.
    The update contains the following package updates:

    *** <TODO: Create list with package names and versions>